ksan01/AlgoProject/README.md

 An automated trading bot using a simple mean reversion trading strategy.

-**Disclaimer:** This program is not a fully developed trading bot that promises or attempts positive returns every single trading session.
+**Disclaimer:** This program is not a fully developed trading bot that promises or attempts to generate positive returns every single trading session.
 The sole purpose of this programs is for me to get practice translating a simple trading strategy into code and gain experience with algorithmic trading.

 Curent version: Trading a single stock (AAPL)